xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 The cmdb is the core of itop and needs to be configured at first.

-CMDB works with `Objects`, which are groups of `Instances` that share the same patern.
+CMDB works with `Objects`, which are groups of `Instances` sharing the same patern.

-*(considering the "Persons" object, each instances of this object would have the same patern: a name, a surname, an age etc.)*
+*(considering the "Persons" object, each instance of this object would have the same patern: a name, a surname, an age etc.)*

 The cmdb can receive a populated `*.csv` file to create multiples instances of an object at once. *(instead of entering one by one every member of a company for example)*